 Let’s talk backgrounds again.
 There are two types to consider when setting up your home studio: white background and non-white background.

 Recall that nearly 90% of the top fashion sites use white background product photography.
 And Amazon and many other third-party ecommerce marketplaces even require white background photography.

 To get a white background, you can use common household items like seamless white paper, sheets, posterboard, or even a wall.
 “If you want an all-white background for your product, you can simply clip on a piece of white fabric or paper on a chair for a chair mounted sweep,” says Greer.

 If you can’t get it perfect, don’t fret too much.
 You can always play around in Photoshop later to fix the background.
-Or, if you’re like me and lack design skills, you can outsource the edits to Clipping Path India’s team of professionals who can do it for you quickly and affordably.
+Or, if you’re like me and lack design skills, you can outsource the edits to Path's team of professionals who can do it for you quickly and affordably.